 Another way to get into ketosis fast is to try intermittent fasting.
 That’s when you take 2-3 days during the week and limit your calorie intake to 500.
 If you don’t like counting calories or just really enjoy eating food, don’t worry about intermittent fasting.

-But intermittent fasting is a good way to kick-start ketosis.
+But intermittent fasting is a good way to kick-start fat burning through a keto diet.
 While a true intermittent fast does restrict calories, there’s another important component to it that might help you get into ketosis faster.
 And that’s going about 16 hours or so without eating.

 Whether or not you want to take a day to reduce calories to approximately 500, try this….